Evidence of Success

 - 95% felt they had an increased understanding of student and school needs

 The Project has demonstrated multiple successful elements:

-4. For more than a decade, the Project has served as a springboard for individuals who go on to future careers in education and public service.
-Its alumni ranks include numerous classroom teachers, directors and staff of non-profit agencies, members of government service and a cadre of committed, life-long volunteers.
+- For more than a decade, the Project has served as a springboard for individuals who go on to future careers in education and public service.
+Its alumni ranks include numerous classroom teachers and school professionals, directors and staff of non-profit agencies, members of government service and a cadre of committed, life-long volunteers.

 This program has been recognized nationally as a leader in school-community tutoring initiatives and AmeriCorps programming.
 It has been honored at a White House event, used as a case study in the White House Call to Service, featured in the 2009 congressional budget justification, and published in a book of the 52 most innovative AmeriCorps programs in the country.

 “The best part of my AmeriCorps program has been the variety of training we’ve been able to participate in.
 From citizenship training where we’ve learned about current issues affecting the community we serve, to training sessions helping us manage our volunteers, to allotted professional development time to further our careers.” ~2017-2018 AmeriCorps Member